shondle/EgoHands_Dataset/README.md

 **Installing PyTorch**
 <br>
 To install PyTorch, visit the [installation guide](https://pytorch.org/get-started/locally/).
-Scroll down and choose Stable, your OS, Python, and just to run this code you can choose CPU.
-Of course, decide what is best based on your use case.
+Scroll down and choose your configuration (For a sample run this is good enough - Stable, your OS, Python, CPU).
 Run the command it shows in the anaconda prompt.

 <br>